 Bard Palestinian Youth Initiative

-Student project leaders Mujahed Sarsur and Rosana Zarza on their summer program in Palestine, and the unprecedented opportunities that have emerged.
+Student leaders Mujahed Sarsur and Rosana Zarza discuss their summer program in the West Bank.

 Bard CEP and Bard MBA Director Eban Goodstein on sustainability and engagement.

 Bard Upbeats: Bringing the Joy of Music to Children

 Student leader Lindsay Stanley introduces the Bard Upbeats, offering music instruction to local children.

 Paul Marienthal Speaks on